 15. Giardino Bardini

-For something more secretive and less-touristy, head to the Giardino Bardini – a Renaissance garden which has only recently been opened to the public.
+For something more secretive and less-touristy, head to the Giardino Bardini – a Renaissance garden that has only recently been opened to the public.

 16. San Marco